ayetahscomet/quant-strat-lab/news_briefings/daily_news_briefings.md

 -   A tracker of 500 leading companies listed on U.S. stock exchanges.

 ---
+**24-Nov-2025**:

+EMB 96.15 (at close on 21st); AGG pre-market is trading up 0.16%; GOVT is trading at + 0.04 , hence up  0.17%; DBC is trading down - 0.04% pre-market, with a risk-off sentiment dominating the commodities index; IVV is trading at 0.19% pre-market with yields experiencing downward pressure indicitive of a risk-on environment

 **23-Nov-2025** (Closed):
 WoW Expections:
 -    GOVT prices are expected to continue on their downward trend with key data releases expected to point toward economic contraction.
 This is expected to push yields up.
 Additionally, with fresh shorted-dated supply entering the market, this can only push yields up.